neptune-ai/neptune-client-scale/README.md

 Logs the specified metrics to a Neptune run.

-You can log metrics representing a series of float values.
+You can log metrics representing a series of numeric values.
 Pass the metadata as a dictionary `{key: value}` with

 - `key`: path to where the metadata should be stored in the run.
 - `value`: the piece of metadata to log.